nuxodin/dialog-polyfill/README.md

 Please provide feedback by opening an issue or pull request, would make me very happy.
 Also Feautures requests are welcome.

-## Limitations
-- Just modern browsers (no IE)
-- Form method=dialog / returnValue is not yet implemented